dotnet/docs-maui/docs/fundamentals/data-binding/binding-fallbacks.md

 ---
 title: "Binding fallbacks"
-description: "This article explains how to make bindings more robust by defining fallback values that will be used if binding fails." ms.date: 01/19/2022
+description: ".NET MAUI data bindings can be made more robust by defining fallback values that will be used if binding fails." ms.date: 01/19/2022
 ---